containerbuildsystem/cachi2/README.md

   [go 1.19][go119-changelog].
 Things are a bit more complicated with [Go 1.21][go121-changelog], if you are or have been experiencing issues with cachi2 related to Go 1.21+, please refer to [docs/gomod.md](docs/gomod.md#go-121-since-cachi2-v050).

+[^workspace-vendoring]: Although Cachi2 supports Go 1.23, support for workspace vendoring introduced in Go 1.22 hasn't been added yet (still in development) and so if your project makes use of the feature cachi2 will error out.

 ### pip